The Iterative-Hypothesis customer development method

 - Confirm or negate the hypothesis (the whole point of the exercise)

-- Do not hint at any specific answer (seek the unbiased truth)
+- Do not hint at any one specific answer (seek the unbiased truth)

-- Invite a specific answer (uncover the correct answer)
+- Invite the generation a specific answer (uncover the correct answer)

 - Invite more information (seek answers to questions you didn’t realize you should have asked)